wa0uwh/ERB-EspWebServer/README.md

-      o Implemented a Used CPU Seconds Value for Display. o Implemented a link to a Visitor Map Display. o Implemented Slider Bars, Currently used for Page Refresh Interval.
+      o Implemented a Used CPU Seconds Value for Display. o Implemented a link to a Visitor Map Display. o Implemented Slider Bars, Currently used for Page Refresh Interval. o Implemented Code to Serve Raw BINARY Data, for example: the Farm Server Image on Info Page

 --